 This annual award was created in 2006 to honor the best first novel of the year.
 Debut novels published between January 1 and December 31 of the award year are eligible.
 The winner receives a $10,000 prize with each shortlisted author receiving $1,000.
 The winner is announced each December at The Center for Fiction’s Annual Benefit and Awards Dinner.

-2019 First Novel Prize: Long ListBy The Center for Fiction
+The 2019 Center for Fiction First Novel Prize: Short ListBy The Center for Fiction

 TOMMY ORANGE WINS THE 2018 FIRST NOVEL PRIZE